tendermint/tendermint/README.md

 Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

 For protocol details, see [the specification](/docs/spec).

-For a consensus proof and detailed protocol analysis checkout our recent paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)".
+For detailed analysis of the consensus protocol, including safety and liveness proofs, see our recent paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)".

 ## A Note on Production Readiness